Why Submit a Grant Through RMBL?

 Fringe Benefits: PI’s should add 5% for retirement for individuals who work as RMBL employees more than 1,000 hrs/year after their first year.
 Additionally, you should include 7.65% to cover workmen’s compensation, social security, and medicare.
 For undergraduate and graduate students working at a PI’s institution, funds to cover tuition and related fees can be included, based on costs for attending the PI’s institution.

-For employees working year-round, full-time, in 2018 you should also add $400/month for health care.
+For employees working year-round, full-time, in 2019 you should also add $400/month for health care.
 You should increase it $200/month for each subsequent year.
-Contact Ian Billick for the most up to date estimate of health care costs.
+Contact Gesa Michel for the most up to date estimate of health care costs.

-Indirect Costs (Overhead): The rate for 2018 is 50%.
+Indirect Costs (Overhead): The rate for 2019 is approximately 45%.
+Contact Kelly Sudderth for the up to date rate.
 RMBL will take 30% for administration of the grant.
 The remainder will be provided through a held fund to the PI, which can be used by the PI support of research and education.
 Any exceptions to this policy should be negotiated with the RMBL Director before the proposal is submitted.
 RMBL takes the full indirect rate on subcontracts run through the lab.
 However, as per NSF guidelines, RMBL takes indirect only on the first $25,000 on the subcontract.

 Salaries: Salaries must be approved by the RMBL Director.
 PI’s will need to provide justification for salaries for all individuals on the grant, including PI’s, in writing.